t3eHawk/pepperoni/README.md

 # pepperoni

-Pepperoni is an alternative for Python built-in logging module.
-It has similar syntax but at the same time allow you to create more elegant, large and extendible logs for you applications.

-Also Pepperoni is a toolkit making your development easier and faster.
+Pepperoni is a toolkit for Python applications development making the process more convenient.

 ## Features
-Pepperoni loggers provide a set of out-of-the-box solutions:
+Pepperoni provides a set of out-of-the-box solutions:
-- All methods to create, customize and support your logs.
-- Writing to the console, file, database, email.
-- Automatic alarm sending to your email in case of registered error.
-- Easy way to read and configure execution arguments of different types.
-- Gathered statistics including a lot of system parameters, environment variables, parameters from file and so on.
+* Logger - alternative for Python built-in logging module with similar syntax but its own way of configuration and set of unique features.
+* Sysinfo - container with information from different inputs such as systems descriptors, environment variables, execution arguments, user arguments, user commands, etc.
+* Credentials - generic way for access to the most secure information placed into the special configuration files from within your applications.
+* Database - wrapper of fantastic SQLAlchemy, gives simple interface that allow you to connect and interract with database and its objects from within your applications using minumum code.

 ## Getting Started
 ### Requirements
 Operation systems: Windows, Linux, Mac OS.

-Python version: 3.7.1.
+Python version: 3.8.3.

 ### Installation
 Use pip to install the module: